hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 If you use a db pool like `pgbouncer` you get to conveniently avoid this most of the time by naturally not really needing to set postgresql connections beyond 500-ish.
 However, _why_ you need to do so is never really explained.
 So here's the explanation: because any value of `max_connections` over 999 will cause your children will be devoured by Australian evil spirits.

+### Locks That Bind and Binds that Lock

+Rails effectively does this

+1. Start db transaction
+2. Upload image to media storage
+3. INSERT or UPDATE statement
+4. Commit the transaction

+Let's walk through the implications of this briefly.
+But first, go ahead and scream into the void; it'll be helpful.

+Now wasn't that refreshing?

+Ok, so the implications here:

+- If your media storage is the file system, you can hit the file system with the database _and_ the media storage at the same time.
+- If your file system is the _same_ file system you can cause slowdowns on that disk from two separate directions that are both now mutually related.
+- If that file system is NFS, now the network is involved _inside_ that database transaction
+- Oh also this is in sidekiq so it's all parallel and concurrent

+The lesson here is use an object storage from day one if you can.
+Preferably one that doesn't live on the same disk as postgres.
+NFS in particular is going to be a _very_ poor choice here.
+It's bad enough that, honestly, mastodon documentation should warn against using it rather than presenting it as an option.

 ### Postgres Calculator Math